naurffxiv/naur/services/moddingway/README.md

 ## Make Commands
 We are utilizing a Makefile to simplify common commands you might use when running the application.
 * `make run` This will stop the existing Moddingway Docker container (if running), rebuild the container, and launch the application.
 This is the most common command you will use for development.
-* `make database-run` This will launch the containerized Postgres database.
+* `make database-run` This will launch the containerized Postgres persistent database.
 The container uses values defined in the .env file to define the database username, password, and database name.
-The tables will be automatically configured when you first run the bot, or set up seed data
+The tables will be automatically configured when you first run the bot, or set up seed data.
+Data persists between container restarts.
-* `make database-clean` This command deletes all data in the database, re-created the tables, and then set up some example data in the database
+* `make database-clean` This command deletes all data in the database, re-create the tables, and then set up some example data in the persistent database.
+* `make database-run-ephemeral` This will launch the containerized Postgres temporary database for testing purposes.
+The container uses values defined in the .env file to define the database username, password, and database name.
+The tables will be automatically configured when you first run the bot, or set up seed data.
+Data does not persist between container restarts.
+* `make database-clean-ephemeral` This command deletes all data in the temporary database, re-create the tables, and then set up some example data in the temporary database.
 * `api-reload` This will start up the moddingway API.
-It runs with a reload flag set up, so you will not need to relaunch the command after making a code change
+It runs with a reload flag set up, so you will not need to relaunch the command after making a code change.
 * `format` This will run our linter over all python files.
 This is required for pull requests to be merged.
 * `clean` This command removes unused docker images that you have previously built.
 Primarily, this is used to reclaim back disk space from docker.